jasonklusowski/jasonklusowski.github.io/_pages/about.md

 I am a participating faculty at the [Center for Statistics and Machine Learning (CSML)](https://csml.princeton.edu/) at Princeton and senior personnel on [TRIPODS DATA-INSPIRE Institute](http://robotics.cs.rutgers.edu/data-inspire/) at Rutgers.
 <!-- which is a new, trans-disciplinary institute on data science for intelligent systems and people interaction. -->

-My [spouse](https://marketing.wharton.upenn.edu/profile/jwkk/) is a behavioral marketing PhD student at Wharton.
-I am (slowly) learning Korean from her.
+My [spouse](https://www.joowonklusowski.com/) is a behavioral marketing researcher at Yale University.

 CV
 ======